Chat With a Mormon Online

 I was extremely fortunate to be born to parents who were faithful members of the Church.
 With their loving and devoted teaching, I came to know God's love.
 My own conviction to the restored Gospel of Jesus Christ was nurtured and grew.
-The teachings and testimonies of God and prophets in Bible and Book of Mormon became cherished treasures to me.
+The teachings and testimonies of God and prophets in the Bible and Book of Mormon became cherished treasures to me.
 I felt the stirrings of the Holy Spirit in my heart, bearing witness to me of the veracity of what I was learning.
 Now, over a half century after my baptism at eight years of age, I still remember details of that experience, from coming out of the water, to padding up the cold tile stairs, to the overwhelming feelings of warmth, comfort, and a sense of being clean.
 Thereafter, as I continued to worship and renew that covenant by partaking the sacrament, week after week, month after month, year after year, my understanding and my personal testimony of the Gospel grew.
 It is now a sweetly burning flame in my bosom, undeniable and firm.
 In short, I know with certainty that God lives, that Jesus Christ is His Only Begotten Son, and that his Gospel and keys of His everlasting priesthood have been restored to the earth through His prophet, Joseph Smith.
-Those keys continue in the Church, both at the general level, with Thomas S. Monson, Prophet and President of the Church, and with prophets and apostles in the First Presidency and Quorum of the Twelve; and at the local level, with presiding leaders in wards and stakes throughout the world.
+Those keys continue in the Church, both at the general level, with Thomas S. Monson, Prophet and President of the Church, and with prophets and apostles in the First Presidency and Quorum of the Twelve; and at the local level, with presiding leaders in Church units throughout the world.